ros-navigation/navigation2/nav2_route/README.md

 ## New

-- [ ] Simple commander API

-- [ ] Summarize progrss, what's left
+- [ ] Summarize progrss, what's left From my thoughts
-  * From notes, event comments, my thoughts, docs left, design docs, .txt files readme
-- [ ] What's to change: Server (error code, error msg, exceptions), copyright, Simple API (examples)
-- [ ] Review planner server / controller server for potential other updates (cancel CB; other improvements)
+- [ ] What's to change: Server (error code, error msg, exceptions).
+Review planner server / controller server for potential other updates (cancel CB; other improvements)

+- Recall what things do; blocked ids, rerouting, route operation/client, collision, review files

 - [ ] System tests for coverage, others missing
+- [ ] simple commander examples
 - [ ] Review msg/srv/action definitions

+- [ ] update graphs, tests, examples for TB4 & warehouse world

 ---

+- [ ] replan edge on line segment from edge fromthe closest point, not from the robots pose to the next node

 - [ ] path marker points align with direction
 - [ ] Sample files: new maps used in nav2
 - [ ] QGIS demo + plugins for editing and visualizing graphs
 - [ ] use map for checking start/goal nodes for infra blockages not just NN.
 Evaluate K. Share costmap?

-- [ ] edges have non-straight paths
+- [ ] edges have non-straight paths.
+Path as edge metadata.
+Concat when creating the route path. transfortm poses?
-- [ ] Enable or document the use for blocking edges or pausing for anothe robot locking out an edge
+- [ ] Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
+Blocked edges due to other robots , Go another way ando/or wait
 - [ ] yaml file substittutions
 - [ ] Update cmake
+- [ ] Simple commander seprate goal handler stuff
+- [ ] Josh PR, Leidos docs PRs / rviz panel plugin
+- [ ] GPS?
+- [ ] Navigator plugin type?
+- [ ] nodes as poses?

 - [ ] Quality:
-  - Missing readme plugins, other plugins to add
+  - Missing readme plugins, other plugins to add for usefulness
   - Readme msising context, uses cases for (planner replacement, tracking, route->global->local, route->local, navigate through poses)
+  - Docs: Prove point with plugins, but arbitrary behaviors and annotations
   - BT nodes for 2x route APIs + cancel nodes (+ groot xml + add to BT navlist + add to default yaml list),
   - web documentation (BT node configuration page, package configuration page, migration),
   - Keep graph visualization in rviz but turn off by default